大学院

 ⑧ To be able to explain futurology and eschatology and apply them to envision the future of agriculture;

-⑨ To be able to evaluate and analyze biotechnology and smart agriculture as cutting-edge technologies from the perspective of sustainability;
+⑨ To be able to evaluate and analyze biotechnology, smart agriculture, microbiomes as cutting-edge technologies from the perspective of sustainability;

 ⑩ To be able to explain the ethics of agriculture,